Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 The Japanese character "ko" is 3 bytes in length, which is why its the only character thats returned.

-If we asked for two bytes instead, this function would panic and crash our program.
+If we asked for two bytes instead, the split would fall inside a character and this function would panic and crash our program.

-Regardless, from the name "split at" I think number of characters is the right behaviour here, so lets fix our function.
+Regardless, from the name `split_at` I think number of characters is the right behaviour here, so lets fix our function.

 Don't worry too much about this too much yet, we're going to cover iterators in a future video but to explain the fix:

-`.chars()` returns an iterator over each character.
+`.chars()` returns an iterator over each character in the string.

-We then use `.take()` to only take (at most) the number of of characters we wanted to split at.
+We then use `.take()` to only take (at most) the number of characters we wanted to split at.

 We then `.map()` over each character and get its size in bytes, which turns the character into a usize number.